freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-The child element's sticky behaviour is not affected by the overflow property of the parent.
+The child element's sticky behavior is not affected by the `overflow` property of the parent.

 ---